 However, you can use CoSchedule to create blog posts on the calendar that will then sync and show up in WordPress.
 Though you cannot write the content of the post from CoSchedule, you can create and determine its title, author, publish date, status, category, social messages, and more.

+To create a new Blog Post, click + on the day you want the post to be scheduled.
 The "Create New" box will open.
 Click Blog Post to start a new WordPress blog post.

 Inside the Content Editor, click the WordPress editor.